PotentialEnergyRobotics/ftc_ladel/README.md

     - [Some potential areas for improvment](#some-potential-areas-for-improvment)
   - [License](#license)

 Ladel is also a misspell of label.
-Creative, I know.
+To spoon the data into TFLite/YOLOV7

 ## Note